 Open a credit card that invests rewards

-While many rewards cards earn cash back, points or miles you can use towards future purchases, some credit cards offer the option to deposit rewards into an investment account.
-For instance, the Fidelity® Rewards Visa Signature® Card offers a competitive two percent cash back on all purchases, which is deposited into a qualifying Fidelity account.
+While many rewards cards earn cash back, points or miles you can use toward future purchases, some credit cards offer the option to deposit rewards into an investment account.
+For instance, the Fidelity® Rewards Visa Signature® Card offers a competitive 2 percent cash back on all purchases, which is deposited into a qualifying Fidelity account.